johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 5. Fill out the form:
 	- Name: Whatever you'd like to name your app.
 Mine says 'clementinejs-fcc', of course.
 This app name needs to be unique.
-	- Homepage URL: Since we're using localhost, simply use `http://127.0.0.1:8080/`. `127.0.0.1` is the default IP address for localhost.
-For some reason, simply entering 'localhost' instead wouldn't work for me.
+	- Homepage URL: Since we're using localhost, simply use `http://localhost:8080/`.
 	- Description: A short description of your app.
-	- Authorization callback URL: `http://127.0.0.1:8080/auth/github/callback`.
+	- Authorization callback URL: `http://localhost:8080/auth/github/callback`.
 This will be the URL that gets passed in when we're authenticated.
 We'll add a route for this URL later.
 4. Click 'Register application'.

 ![GitHub App Registration](/img/passporttut02.png)